Filimon523/GitBasics/README.md

-#Werlcome to my Git Basics Project
+# Welcome to my Git Basics Project
 ## Intro

 This is git repo for Git Basics.